soheilhamzebeigi/AlexNet-over-CIFAR-10/README.md

 ### Local mode
 To run the scripts on your local computer, you need to install SINGA.
 Please refer to the [installation page](http://singa.apache.org/en/docs/installation.html) for detailed instructions.

+To install the libraries in requirement.txt, please run

+    pip install -r requirements.txt

 #### Training
 The training program could be started by